wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 ## Database Storage (SQLite)

-To ensure persistence and enable analysis of past runs, all events, along with the constructed graph data (nodes and edges), are stored in a SQLite database managed by the `DatabaseManager` class.
+To ensure persistence and enable analysis of past runs, the system stores:

+- All emitted events in the `events` table.
+- The constructed graph structure (nodes and edges) in the `nodes` and `edges` tables.
+- Raw planning data in the `graph_plans` table.

+This data is managed by the `DatabaseManager` class.

 ### Database Schema

-The schema is designed to capture all event data and the relationships between runs, nodes, and edges.
+The schema captures event data, run metadata, node/edge state, and raw plans.

 ```sql
 -- Base events table storing common fields